-The evidence supporting these findings and conclusions is contained in the Joint Petition and exhibits, the testimony and exhibits of the witnesses, and the entire record in this proceeding.
+The evidence supporting these findings of fact and conclusions is contained in the verified Joint Petition of DECand exhibits, the testimony and exhibits of the witnesses, and the entire record in this proceeding.
 These findings and conclusions are informational, procedural, and jurisdictional in nature, and are not contested by any party.